Search Docs…

 Echobase enables you to access the best and latest AI models.
 We believe that there will be no ‘one ruling’ model, and that each model will have specific uses with pros and cons.

-Folders (previously "datasets") serve as the foundational knowledge base for Functional AI Agents.
+Files serve as the foundational knowledge base for Functional AI Agents.
 It is imperative to input relevant information into these folders, as it equips the Agent with the capability to address queries accurately.
 Please choose from an existing dataset to integrate it with your agent.

 Features